Police and Thieves: Junior Murvin original version

 It appeared in Ted Bafaloukos' 1978 film Rockers, and also in Guy Ritchie's 1998 film Lock, Stock and Two Smoking Barrels.
-The song has since been re-recorded by Murvin several times; A digital version appeared on a 1987 single produced by Prince Jammy, an acoustic version was included on the 2007 album Inna de Yard, and a new version was released in 2008 on a Ralston Brown-produced single.
-In 2019, French label Broken Stick Records released a 12" with a new vocal version by Murvin himself (recorded in 2006), a brand new deejay cut by U Roy, a melodica version and a dub version.
+The song has since been re-recorded by Murvin several times; a digital version appeared on a 1987 single produced by Prince Jammy, an acoustic version was included on the 2007 album Inna de Yard, and a new version was released in 2008 on a Ralston Brown-produced single.
+In 2019, French label Broken Stick Records released a 12-inch with a new vocal version by Murvin himself (recorded in 2006), a brand new deejay cut by U Roy, a melodica version and a dub version.

+Certifications

 Reception

 Murvin's version became a Top 30 UK hit in 1980, peaking at no. 23.
 It was named 'Reggae Single of the Year' by Black Echoes, and placed sixth in the NME's end of year singles chart.

 In 2022, Pitchfork named it the 188th best song of the 1970s, saying "Falsetto is frequently used in reggae, but not often is there a track as gently piercing.
-There’s that perfect amount of echo, carrying Murvin's vocal improvisations and the humming chorus along, making them bounce off the walls and charge ever forward."
+There's that perfect amount of echo, carrying Murvin's vocal improvisations and the humming chorus along, making them bounce off the walls and charge ever forward."

 The Clash version

 The English punk rock band Clash's punk/reggae version appeared on their eponymous debut album.
 The Clash's version, which is six minutes in length, is an example of a rock band incorporating reggae into their repertoire.
-Murvin's first commentary was "They have destroyed Jah work!".
+Murvin's first commentary was "They have destroyed Jah work!"
+Perry considered that the Clash had "ruined" the song with their version, but later agreed to work with them nonetheless.

 The song had been a rehearsal room favourite of the band.
 It had not originally been planned for inclusion on The Clash, but an impromptu version the band started playing during a break in a recording session spurred the decision to finalize their own arrangement, record it, and include the finished article on their album.

-In the beginning of the song, Joe Strummer reinterprets the line "They're going through a tight wind" as a tribute to The Ramones, already an established American punk band and an influence on The Clash.
+In the beginning of the song, Joe Strummer reinterprets the line "They're going through a tight wind" as a tribute to the Ramones, already an established American punk band and an influence on the Clash.
 The lyric line appears in the Ramones' "Blitzkrieg Bop".

-Perry considered that the Clash had "ruined" the song with their version, but later agreed to work with them nonetheless.

 Bob Marley was inspired to write his song "Punky Reggae Party" after hearing the Clash's version – his reaction after hearing it for the first time was "It is different, but me like how him feel it".